 🌇 Namikase-Dori Shopping Street 🌇

-As you make your way towards the main Sensoji area, you’ll encounter Namikase Shopping Street.
+Between the Kaminarimon gate and main Sensoji area, you’ll encounter Namikase Shopping Street.
 This 250m road connecting Sensoji’s outer gate to the inner temple area is home to a selection of stores ranging from street snacks to souvenirs.

 From senbei rice crackers and freshly-baked ningoyaki, to Kimonos and Maneki Neko figurines, there’s a whole lot to explore as you head towards (and back from) the main temple area.